The 15 Best Pipedrive Alternatives for Your Business in 2025

 • Microsoft Exchange Integration: $10 per user monthly

-These add-ons require careful consideration as their costs multiply across your entire user base.
-For instance, enabling the audit trail feature for a team of 10 would add $85 to your monthly bill.
-The mapping and Exchange integration options offer more flexibility, as they can be assigned to specific users rather than the entire organization.
+*This pricing model allows organizations to create a customized solution that matches their exact needs, though that will require thoughtful planning to manage costs For instance, enabling the audit trail feature for a team of 10 would add $85 to your monthly bill.
+In that sense, mapping and Exchange integration options would offer more flexibility, as they can be assigned to specific users rather than the entire organization.

 15. Maximizer: Best for service-oriented businesses